 It’s not that you shouldn’t serve God and money, it’s that you cannot.
 It’s impossible.
 Both God and mammon compete for first place in our hearts and we can only have one master.
 God does not give his glory to another.
 (Isaiah 42:8)

 But God doesn’t want our gift if he doesn’t have our hearts.
-(Isaiah 29:13) What God values most is not our religious activity, but our faith in the sacrifice he made.
+(Isaiah 29:13) What God values most is not our religious activity but our faith in the sacrifice he made.
 It’s our recognition that God himself gave what was most valuable — his one and only son, Jesus.
 And Jesus gave what was most costly.
 He died in our place for our sin.
 And when he rose again on the third day, his offer to the world is the free gift of eternal life.

 Now our highest calling is to love God with all our heart, soul, mind, and strength.
 (Mark 12:30-31) Even if we give away all we have, but have not love, the Bible says we gain nothing.
 (1 Corinthians 13:3) Therefore, let's examine our hearts and pursue loving God above everything else.
 When we start here, generosity is simply the overflow.